Updated July 3, 2023

 The term “seller financing” refers to the sales transaction wherein the property seller directly extends a loan to the buyer to fund the property purchase either partially or in full.
-A seller financing agreement is a beneficial proposition for both buyer and seller as it eliminates the need for the intermediaries, such as appraisers and lenders.
+A seller financing agreement is beneficial for both buyer and seller as it eliminates the need for intermediaries, such as appraisers and lenders.

 Some of the key takeaways of the article are: